datastax/terraform-provider-astra/docs/resources/streaming_sink.md

 - `archive` (String) Name of the sink archive type to use.
 Defaults to the value of sink_name.
 Must be formatted as a URL, e.g. 'builtin://jdbc-clickhouse
 - `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy this streaming sink.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to `true`.
+- `pulsar_cluster` (String) Name of the pulsar cluster in which to create the sink.
+If left blank, the name will be inferred from thecloud provider and region

 ### Read-Only